Confedrate Railroad

 Confederate Railroad: The Outlaw Country Rock Band

-Confederate Railroad is an American country rock band known for its rowdy, Southern-themed anthems and a distinctive outlaw spirit.
-Formed in the late 1980s, the group achieved mainstream success in the early 1990s with a multi-platinum debut album and a string of hit singles that became staples of country radio.
+Confederate Railroad is an American country rock band known for its rowdy, Southern-themed anthems and a distinctive blend of country, rock, and boogie.
+Formed in the late 1980s, the group achieved mainstream success in the early 1990s with a multi-platinum debut album and a string of hit singles that cemented their place in the genre.

 Early career